TeMeta/sas-appfitter/README.md

 This library is intended to reduce the cost of development and migration on your app as well as make it easier to build prototypes.
 Anyone who needs to make a modification or build a new connection is welcomed to contribute it back to the collection.

-## Finding your way around the adaptors
+## Finding your way around the adapters

 The folder structure organises them first by connection type, then by language (the below is for illustrative purposes)